Frequently asked questions…

 How much are tickets?

-We have two types of tickets available – please book online in advance for the discounted ticket price (we have very little signal here and so please do this before arrival):
+We have two types of tickets available – please book in advance for the discounted ticket price and to ensure availability before you set out.

-Walled Garden, Model Soldier Museum, old stables, deer park, shop and café which are £12 per adult (£10 when booked online).
+Walled Garden, Model Soldier Museum, old stables, shop and café which are £12 per adult (£10 when booked online).

-Or all of the above plus House, Contemporary Art Exhibition and Sculpture Park which are £22 per adult (£20 when booked online).
-All under 18’s can visit us for free, and students for a reduced rate of £10.
+Or all of the above plus House, Contemporary Art Exhibition/s, Sculpture Park and Deer Park which are £24 per adult (£22 when booked online).
+Aged 18 and under can visit us for free, and students for a reduced rate of £10.

 Do I have to decide now?